kanchen-usc/VIG/README.md

 ## VIG dataset download

+> Data processing is based on Python 2.7

 We provide the Youtube ID for each video in the file `vig_dl.lst`.
 You may use tools like [youtube-dl](https://github.com/rg3/youtube-dl) to download these videos (A sample download script `download_vig.py` is provided in this repository).
 In file `vig_dl.lst`, each youtube video is mapped to a file ID in each line.
 The files `vig_train.lst` and `vig_test.lst` specify the training and test videos by these file IDs respectively.
 For annotation files, we provide start time (key name `start_time`), end time (key name `end_time`) and sound class label (key name `vig_label`) in the file `vig_annotation.pkl`.
-Please open it using Python 2.7.
 The sound class is mapped to a class ID in the annotation file.
 The map between class name and class ID is provided in the file `vig_class_map.pkl`.

 Some demo video clips as well as sound waveform and spectrogram are shown in the figure below.